xrettle/WFGY/ProblemMap/Atlas/atlas-final-freeze-v1.md

 This document is the core freeze, not the entire system.

-To use the atlas well, do not isolate this file from its companion documents.
+To use the Atlas well, do not isolate this file from its companion documents.

 - use this file for stable structure
 - use Negative Space for limits